samib6/cassandra-assignment/README.md

 3. While testing, make sure you create any keyspace as needed on your local Cassandra instance before running `Grader`.

 ### 3.2.
-[PA2 Part 2]: Distributed middleware for totally ordered writes ###
+[Part 2]: Distributed middleware for totally ordered writes ###

 This part requires you to implement `MyDBReplicatedServer.java` that extends `SingleServer.java` (*NOT* `ReplicatedServer.java`) satisfying the following design requirements:

 1. Upon receiving a request, `MyDBReplicatedServer.java` should coordinate with other servers as needed in order to implement totally ordered update operations.
+2. Your goal as before is to make the junit tests in Grader pass.

+Your code must respect the following constraints and testing assumptions:

-2. As before, you can not modify `Client.java` and `SingleServer.java`.
+1. As before, you can not modify `Client.java` and `SingleServer.java`.
-3. The only Cassandra write operations with which we will test are `create, insert, update, drop, and truncate`.
+2. The only Cassandra write operations with which we will test are `create, insert, update, drop, and truncate`.
-4. The `Grader` will only send requests from a single client instance (but the non-blocking API means that concurrent requests will inevitably get dispatched).
+3. The `Grader` will only send requests from a single client instance (but the non-blocking API means that concurrent requests will inevitably get dispatched).
-5. Your goal as before is to make the junit tests in Grader pass.
+4. Do not use `sleep` in your client or server code.
+That would be "cheating" because, as you can see from the Grader's tests, it's ability to blast requests quickly is important to stress test your code.
+5. Do not use any global data structures (i.e., static variables) because a global data structure doesn't exist in a distributed system (but exists in our single-JVM testing environment.)

 Tip: Use `ReplicatedServer.java` as a starting point, noting that it only implements a simplistic lazy replication approach that may not even be eventually consistent.